rh-mobb/rosa-workshop-content/rosa-content/200-ops/idp.md

 As part of the [Access Your Cluster](../../100-setup/3-access-cluster/) page, we created a temporary cluster-admin user using the `rosa create admin` command.
 This uses htpasswd as a local identity provider to allow you to access the cluster.
 Most ROSA users will want to connect ROSA to a single-sign-on provider, such as Amazon Cognito.
 In this section of the workshop, we'll configure Amazon Cognito as the cluster identity provider in your ROSA cluster.

-## Configure Amazon Cognito to allow authentication from ROSA

 1. First, we need to determine the OAuth callback URL, which we will use to tell Amazon Cognito where it should send authentication responses.
 To do so, run the following command:

     ```bash